Chart Color Schemes

 Page is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, as of Nov 2025, the Page statistical area (Lv2) has an estimated population of around 3,003.
-This reflects a decrease of 51 people since the 2021 Census, which reported a population of 3,054.
-The current resident population is estimated at 2,983 by AreaSearch following examination of ABS's latest ERP data release (June 2024) and an additional 23 validated new addresses since the Census date.
-This equates to a density ratio of 2,275 persons per square kilometer, above the national average assessed by AreaSearch.
-Overseas migration was the primary driver of population growth in recent periods for the Page (SA2).
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of the suburb of Page is around 3003 as of Feb 2026.
+This reflects a decrease of 51 people (1.7%) since the 2021 Census, which reported a population of 3054 people.
+The change is inferred from the resident population of 2983, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 23 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2275 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted.
-Future population trends indicate an expected increase just below the median of statistical areas across the nation by 2041, with the Page (SA2) projected to increase by 174 persons, reflecting a total increase of 5.1% over the 17 years.
+For any SA2 areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, also based on 2022, are adopted.
+Future population trends suggest an increase just below the median of statistical areas across the nation, with the suburb expected to increase by 174 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 5.1% over the 17 years.

 Frequently Asked Questions - Population